 With its enormous vault of content, Hulu is one of the best streaming services.
-On the TV side, they've got classic library series, recent airings of current shows and a bunch of acclaimed originals, including The Handmaid's Tale and Little Fires Everywhere.
+On the TV side, they've got classic library series, recent airings of current shows and a acclaimed originals, including Ramy and Normal People.
 And there's always something new popping up for our bingeing pleasure.

 - Hulu Live vs. YouTube TV vs. Sling vs. AT&T TV Now: Face-off!